markgbeckett/zx81/husband_forth/README.md

 When setting up to produce the main display, the BC pair is initialised to 24 rows and 9 pixels per row (one more than needed as B is decremented at the start of the interrupt).

 There are two significant paths through the interrupt routine (the `jp` instruction is the branch point): one when progressing through a character row, and one when advancing to the next character row.
 It is very important that both paths take the same amount of time to complete, to provide a stable display.
-Using a `jp` rather than `jr` instruction and inserting a dummy `ret z` ensures both paths take 57 T states (17.5 us) to prepare to execute the display buffer.
+Using a `jp` rather than `jr` instruction and inserting a dummy `ret z` ensures both paths take 62 T states (20.3 us) to prepare to execute the display buffer.
 This time is reflected by the left-hand border on the screen display.

+The maskable interrupt is also responsible for triggering the Hsync signal.
+This happens in response to the Z80's IORQ signal, which is asserted as part of the fetch cycle of the first instruction of the interrupt routine (the maskable interrupt takes 13 T states to assert).
+Minstrel 3 circuitry means a Hsync signal is enabled during the fetch cycle of the next instruction.
+The Hysn signal is subsequently disabled during the fetch cycle of the fourth instruction.

 At the end of the main display, the NMI circuitry is enabled (having previously set it up to display the bottom border).
 The routine then exits (back to user code) and relies on the NMI circuitry to interrupt the Z80 at the end of each bottom-border display line.